OCR Chemistry Rates of Reaction Revision Notes

 - 2The rate can be measured by the change in concentration of reactants or products over time.

-- 3Collision theory explains that for a reaction to occur, particles must collide with sufficient energy and proper orientation.
+- 3Collision theory explains that for a reaction to occur, reactant particles must collide with sufficient energy and proper orientation.

 Simple Explanation